-ART 271 Computer Art II
+ART 271 Digital Design II

-This course includes advanced computer imaging techniques.
-Emphasis is placed on creative applications of digital technology.
-Upon completion, students should be able to demonstrate command of computer systems and applications to express their personal vision.
+This course includes advanced digital techniques in raster, vector, and time based media.
+Emphasis is based on creative application and integration of digital technologies.
+Upon completion, students should be able to demonstrate command of various digital systems to express their personal vision.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.